nexmo-se/vcr-react-express-voice-outbound/README.md

    - After successful purchase, the LVN list is refreshed and the newly purchased number is automatically selected.
    - **Note**: Purchasing a number will incur monthly charges.
 The cost will be shown in the response data.

-6. **Create or Get Subaccount Application and LVN Assignment**
+6. **Create or Get Subaccount Application**

    - The user clicks **"CREATE OR GET SUBACCOUNT APPLICATION"**.
    - The backend uses the **subaccount's own credentials** to create a new Vonage Application (if one doesn't exist) or retrieve an existing one.
-   - **Critical Requirement**: The selected LVN is automatically assigned to the application during this process.
    - The Application ID is displayed in the UI with a message indicating whether it was "Created" or "Retrieved".
-   - **LVN Linking**: This step links the currently selected LVN to the Voice application, enabling it for outbound calling.

-7. **LVN Selection Workflow**

-   - **Initial Selection**: After selecting an LVN and creating/getting the application, calls can be made normally.
-   - **Changing LVN**: If a user selects a different LVN from the dropdown:
-     - The **Call button becomes disabled** ⚠️
-     - A warning message appears: "You selected a different LVN.
-Click 'CREATE OR GET SUBACCOUNT APPLICATION' to link this LVN before making calls."
-     - The user **must** click "CREATE OR GET SUBACCOUNT APPLICATION" again to link the new LVN.
-     - This ensures every LVN is properly assigned to the application before calling.
+   - **Note**: LVN linking is **not required** for outbound calls.
+The Voice API uses JWT authentication with the application ID and private key.

-8. **Make a Call**
+7. **Make a Call**

    - The user enters the destination ("To") number and clicks **"Call"**.
-   - **Prerequisite**: The selected LVN must be linked to the application (see step 7).
    - The app uses the selected LVN as the "from" number and the provided "to" number.
+   - Any LVN owned by the subaccount can be used - no explicit linking required.
    - The backend uses the subaccount's Application ID and Private Key to authenticate and send the outbound call via the Vonage Voice API.
    - All errors (authentication, no LVNs, call errors) and success responses are displayed in the UI.